rasmusfl0e/postpwn/README.md

 ##### Arguments

 * `config`
    * `selector` (string) - Optional.
 A selector that matches elements that should be controlled by the plugin.
-If supplied
+If supplied elements matching it will automatically be added to the pool of controlled elements at plugin creation.
    * `threshold` (number) - Optional.
 Trigger the init function this number of pixels before becoming visible in the viewport.
 Default is `0`.
-   * `init` (function) - The init function that handles elements when they become visible in the viewport.
+   * `onInit` (function) - Optional.
+The init function that handles uninitiated elements when they become visible in the viewport.
-      The `init` function is passed a single argument:
+      The `onInit` function is passed the following arguments:
       * `element` (Element) - The element that has come into view.
+      * `data` (object) - Properties related to the element.
+         * `visible` (boolean) - Exposes whether the element is visible.
+   * `onVisible` (function) - Optional.
+This function will be called every time the element comes into view with the same arguments as `onInit`.
+   * `onHidden` (function) - Optional.
+This function will be called every time the element comes out of view with the same arguments as `onInit`.

 ##### Returns
 A postpwn plugin.